 You must sign a consent form.

-When the local anesthetic is injected, you will feel a prick and a mild stinging sensation.
+When the local anesthetic is injected, you will feel a prick and a mild stinging.
 The biopsy site will be sore for a few days after the test.

 Why the Test is Performed

 The test is used to diagnose cancer, sarcoidosis, or an infection (such as tuberculosis):

 The results of the biopsy help your provider decide on further tests and treatments.

 If a lymph node biopsy does not show any signs of cancer, it is more likely that other lymph nodes nearby are also cancer-free.
 This information can help the provider decide about further tests and treatments.

 What Abnormal Results Mean

 Abnormal results may be due to many different conditions, from very mild infections to cancer.